 Inventory control involves many areas of a business including…

-An inventory control system helps with predicting demand, evaluating and managing the vendors who provide the products, and keeping products on the shelves to maximize sales and customer satisfaction.
+Inventory control software helps with predicting demand, evaluating and managing the vendors who provide the products, and keeping products on the shelves to maximize sales and customer satisfaction.

 Real-time access to accurate inventory and product information keeps orders flowing and customers happy & away from competitors.